 There are several places you can visit to see Sri Lanka’s most impressive wildlife species, but Yala wins the popularity contest because it’s where you’re guaranteed to see herds of elephants going about their business, whether that’s frolicking in watering holes, caring for young or attempting the occasional rutting session.

-You can organize your own guide with a 4×4 to take you through the environment or book via a tour company like this one.
+You can organize your own guide with a 4×4 to take you through the environment or book via a tour company like this one that I went with.
 This is the bread and butter for many locals, so they are all very knowledgeable about the best places to go depending on the time of day to catch a glimpse of the animals in their natural habitat.
 Aside from elephants, we also saw crocodiles, buffalo and the elusive leopard, as well as too many species of bird for anybody but the most avid ornithologist to remember.

 It’s possible to book a whole-day trip, but honestly two to three hours is the ideal amount: just enough to see the wildlife in their natural habitat without it all becoming overly repetitive or your bones being jolted to jelly over the rough terrain.